-Keep these guidelines in mind when you add unassigned drives to a volume group or a disk pool:
+Keep these guidelines in mind when you add unassigned drives to a volume group:

 - The number of unassigned drives that you can select for a DCE modification operation is limited by the controller firmware.
-You can add two unassigned drives at a time for a volume group.
-You can add up to 12 drives at a time for a disk pool.
-However, after you have completed a DCE operation, you can add more drives again until the desired capacity is reached. - The existing volumes in the volume group or the disk pool do not increase in size when you add unassigned drives to expand the free capacity.
-This operation redistributes existing volume capacity over the larger number of drives in the volume group or the disk pool.

-- The unassigned drives that you add to a volume group or a disk pool must be of the same media type and interface type, have the same spindle speed, and preferably have the same capacity.
-Mixing different drive types within a single volume group or disk pool is not permitted.
-Only security capable drives can be added to a security enabled volume group or disk pool, or a security capable volume group or disk pool.
-Whenever possible, select drives that have a capacity equal to the capacities of the current drives in the volume group or the disk pool.
-Drives with a capacity larger or equal to the capacity of the drives currently in a disk pool might be added as part of a Dynamic Capacity Expansion operation.
-However, if drives with larger capacity than those currently in a disk pool are added, the capacity above the smallest drive in the disk pool is not used and the amount unused is reported as unuseable capacity. - In a RAID Level 1 volume group, you must add two drives to make sure that data redundancy is configured. - In a volume group or a disk pool that is Data Assurance (DA) capable and contains a DA-enabled volume, you can add only DA-capable drives.
+You can add two unassigned drives at a time.
+However, after you have completed a DCE operation, you can add more drives again until the desired capacity is reached. - The existing volumes in the volume group do not increase in size when you add unassigned drives to expand the free capacity.
+This operation redistributes existing volume capacity over the larger number of drives in the volume group. - The unassigned drives that you are adding to the volume group must be of the same media type and interface type.
+Mixing different drive types within a single volume group is not permitted.
+Whenever possible, select drives that have a capacity equal to the capacities of the current drives in the volume group. - In a RAID Level 1 volume group, you must add two drives to make sure that data redundancy is configured. - In a volume group that is Data Assurance (DA) capable and contains a DA-enabled volume, you can add only DA-capable drives.